- 13+ Maths

 - STEP Maths

-I have taught a wide range of students from those starting their journey in Maths to those at University.
+I have taught a wide range of students, from those starting their journey in Maths to those at University.
 In particular, I have a lot of experience helping students towards their 11+, 13+, GCSE and A-Level examinations.

 11+ & 13+ Maths, verbal & non-verbal reasoning:

 I have successfully helped students prepare for 11+ and 13+ examinations in maths, non-verbal & verbal reasoning.
-The students were applying for schools including: Latymer Upper, Eton, St Pauls, Godolphin & Latymer, Ibstock, Dulwich, City of London, Sevenoaks, and Uppingham.
+The students were applying for schools including Latymer Upper, Eton, St Pauls, Godolphin & Latymer, Ibstock, Dulwich, City of London, Sevenoaks, and Uppingham. ?

-Maddie, 11+: Maddie was at a state primary school so hadn’t been exposed to some of the material and the problem-solving questions that are part of the 11+ examinations.
+Maddie, 11+: Maddie was at a state primary school, so she hadn’t been exposed to some of the material and the problem-solving questions that are part of the 11+ examinations.
 I quickly identified the gaps in her knowledge and filled them in, then taught her how to approach and answer the 11+ questions.
 She got into Ibstock and came top of her year at her primary school (despite being a year younger than the other students).